What You Need To Know About Creating A Wedding Menu

 Estimating Food Costs

-Understanding catering costs and budgeting effectively ensures your dream menu remains financially feasible while providing the quality experience you desire.
+Understanding catering costs and budgeting effectively ensures your dream wedding drinks menu and food selections remain financially feasible while providing the quality experience you desire.
 Food and beverage typically represent 25-35% of total wedding budgets, making this one of the most significant expense categories.

 Typical Per-Guest Cost Ranges: